skellis46/slipbox/pressure, stress and strain - the body in time.md

 What became clear, even in the earliest days of the pandemic, was that touching others -- making physical contact with others -- was under direct and immediate pressure to change.
 We went from people who touch each other all of the time (in different circumstances, conventions and situations) to a species that avoided touch.
 We avoided touch to protect ourselves and to protect others.
 For some, this was a kind of relief; for others not at all.
 We became out of touch.

 To be _out of touch_ in English of course means to be disconnected or out of date.
 As if we have no remaining touch left.
 "Sorry I'm all out of touch.
 I have no touch left to give."
 The way in which middle-aged people become out of touch with the culture and language of young people.
 As in: That guy is so out of touch.
 Not up to speed.
 Disconnected.
 Not with it.
-To no longer be able to 'read the room' because the room has moved on beyond one's grasp.
+To no longer be able to 'read the room' because the room has moved beyond one's grasp.

 Yet we felt the pressure to stay connected or be in touch.
 We experienced -- and likely still experience -- zoom fatigue.
 A kind of hyper-connectivity made possible by 21st century technologies.
 We were desperate to stay in touch while knowing deep down in our zoom-fatigued bodies that we also remained deeply out of touch.
 Touch was dangerous.
 Touch was certainly no longer innocent (was it ever?)